conyx/jenkins.py/README.md

-This SDK enables development plugins for Jenkins in Python.
+This SDK enables plugin development for Jenkins in Python.